chaos-mesh/rfcs/text/2021-12-29-openapi-to-typescript-api-client-and-forms.md

 addressed, like:

 - Some useless markers remain in the `helperText`.
-- If an action only use shared fields, the spread operator will be useless.
+- If an action only use shared fields, the spread operator will be excess.
 - Output components directly? (enhancement)

 These can be followed up as optimization matters.